Perinatal Community of Practice

 The Shared Care Committee agreed, and since then, have been supporting a Perinatal Community of Practice, which includes a steering committee and a working group.
 The Community of Practice working group includes representation from healthcare professionals, system partners and community members including an Indigenous Elder and patient partner.

-Last Community of Practice Provincial Gathering Summary Report
+Community of Practice Provincial Gatherings

 Resources